Streamlining .NET Development: Building a CI/CD Pipeline with GitLab Runner, Docker Swarm, and Portainer

 - data: Declares a volume named

-, which can be used for persisting data across container restarts.
+data, which can be used for persisting data across container restarts.
 It is not used in this example but is included to show how volumes are defined.

 - data: Declares a volume named